 This is a natural response because our body is meant to burn fat while we sleep because it burns low and slow.
 Instead, our body is burning sugar which burns really fast compared to fat.
 When the sugar runs out or sharply fluctuates, cortisol increases and wakes us up at ungodly hours of the night.
 These individuals often find it very hard to go back to sleep.

 The best oils to use for this type of restless sleep are:

-To use make a roll-on blend following the instructions above and apply it in a small amount to the pancreas (front left near the bottom of the rib cage) or on the bottoms of them feet before bed.
+To use make a roll-on blend following the instructions above and apply it in a small amount to the pancreas (front left near the bottom of the rib cage) or on the bottoms of the feet before bed.

-Progesterone for example promotes restful sleep while estrogen protects us from stress, hot flashes, and blood sugar imbalances.
+Progesterone, for example, promotes restful sleep while estrogen protects us from stress, hot flashes, and blood sugar imbalances.

 If you have trouble sleeping due to menstruation (like PMS) or menopause then you should consider the essential oils for sleep below:

-(follow the recipe above)
+(follow the recipe above or buy it here)

 • Frankincense– relieves nervous tension and stress